daverosoff/c150-sage/Dailies/00-HelloWorld/HelloWorld.md

 When you surround text with quotation marks `"` in a C++ program, the resulting gizmo is called a *string*.
-You have passed strings to `cout` already, but you can pass it numbers too---without any quotation marks.
+You have passed strings to `cout` already, but you can pass it numbers too—without any quotation marks.
 Make a copy of `hello_world.c++` that contains a statement like this.
 Call the new file `hello_world3.c++` and see if you can guess what will happen when you compile it.